Determining subtree movement distance and consensus between cell trees: Subtree movement and preliminaries

+Each rooted tree is represented by nested parentheses, with labels assigned to its leaves (\autoref{fig:trees1}).
+Throughout this work, we consider rooted leaf-labeled trees, where the observed data correspond to individual cells or clones at the leaves, while internal nodes encode only the hierarchical structure among them.
+We refer to these trees as \emph{cell trees}.
+Thus, internal labels that may appear in some Newick representations or datasets are treated as annotations and are not part of the comparison model considered here.
+This representation differs from node-labeled trees, often called \emph{mutation trees}, in which internal nodes correspond to specific mutation events~\cite{govek2018consensus,aguse2019summarizing}.
+Labels are represented as integers, and the hierarchical relationships are expressed through nested brackets in the \emph{Newick format}~\cite{cardona2008extended}.
+Although Newick can include branch lengths, bootstrap values, or internal labels, we consider all edges to have equal length and use only leaf labels in the tree-comparison model.

 If two elements are enclosed in the same bracket, any ordering between them is associated with the same tree.
-Therefore, the distance between the trees in this case is equal to zero (as in \autoref{fig:trees1}a and b).
+Therefore, the trees represented in \autoref{fig:trees1}(i) and (ii) are equal.
 Given a sequence $p$ described in the Newick format, the \emph{length of $p$} is defined as the number of integers represented in $p$.
-The distance between two trees is denoted by $d(T_p, T_q)$.
+Let $v$ be a non-root node of $T_p$, and let $u$ be the parent of $v$ in $T_p$.
+A \emph{subtree movement} of $v$ in $T_p$ removes the edge $(u,v)$ and adds an edge $(j,v)$, where $j$ is either the parent of $u$ or another child of $u$ in $T_p$.
+An example is provided in Appendix~\ref{sec:appOperations}.

+A \emph{rooted subtree at a vertex $v$} of a tree $T$ is defined as the subgraph of $T$ induced by $v$ and all its descendants~\cite{szekely2005subtrees}.
+Let the \emph{depth of a vertex $v$} in $T$ be the number of edges in the path between the root of $T$ and $v$.
+Let the \emph{height of a vertex $v$} in $T$ be the number of edges in the longest path from $v$ to a leaf.
+The \emph{height of $T$} is defined as the maximum depth among all its vertices.
+A subtree movement of $v$ changes the depth of $v$ and its descendants in $T$, increasing their depth by one if the new edge is between $v$ and another child of $u$, or decreasing their depth by one if the new edge is between $v$ and the parent of $u$.

+The distance $d_{SBM}(T_p, T_q)$ is defined as the minimum number of subtree movements required to transform $T_p$ into $T_q$.
+We now define the decision version of this problem.

-\defproblema{Distance between trees} {Two trees, $T_p$ and $T_q$, with associated Newick format sequences $p$ and $q$, of the same length, and an integer $k$.} {is $d(T_p, T_q) \leq k$?}
+\defproblema{Subtree movement distance} {Two trees, $T_p$ and $T_q$, with associated Newick sequences $p$ and $q$, of the same length, and an integer $k$.} {Is $d_{SBM}(T_p, T_q) \leq k$?}